nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_power.md

 sudo poweroff
 ```

-In either instances, once C.H.I.P.
-Pro has been powered down it is safe to remove the power supply from the Dev Kit without the risk of losing data.
+In this instance the software puts all processes away properly making it is safe to remove the power supply from the Dev Kit without the risk of losing data.

 ## Input